Financial aid to help make your veterinarian education affordable.

 William M. McCord Scholarships

 This scholarship is dedicated to the memory of William M. McCord, MD, a leader in the field of medical education in the United States who had a major impact on the development of St. George’s University School of Medicine’s clinical program.
 These partial tuition scholarships are awarded to students who withdraw from a term due to compelling personal reasons, and when they return to resume their studies suffer undue financial hardships which affect their ability to pay for their education.
 These awards are grants-in-aid and do not have to be repaid.

-Email Cynthia Lessing at email@example.com detailing your circumstances surrounding your leave of absence.
-Contact Cynthia Lessing at ext.
-1364 with any questions about this scholarship.
+Email Michele Wulfken at email@example.com to detail the circumstances surrounding your leave of absence.
+Contact Michele Wulfken directly at ext.
+1391 with any questions about this scholarship.

 Whether you’re concerned about how to afford traveling to and from Grenada or budgeting during your time as a college student, SGU offers many insights on making college expenses more affordable.

 Hear from students who share their perspective on some great ways to save money.

 Prepare for a DVM degree with global reach.
 More than 1,400 SGU veterinarians practicein the US and around the world.